2012 World Monuments Watch

 The Royal Opera House rises prominently at a bustling intersection in Mumbai.
 Maurice E. Bandmann, a renowned entertainer from Calcutta, and Jehangir Framji Karaka, head of a firm of coal brokers, drew up the Baroque style designs for the theater.
 Completed in 1915, the structure hosted operas and live performances until converted into a cinema in 1935.
-Today it is the only remaining opera house in India.
-The ornate façade includes elongated pilasters, Italianate balustrades, and a sculpted frieze across the pediment.
-The dramatic décor continues in the interior with Minton tile flooring, marble statues, crystal chandeliers, and a gold ceiling.
-Abandoned over twenty years ago, the building has deteriorated over time yet eluded demolition.

 Since the Watch

 In January 2013, the Mumbai Heritage Conservation Committee approved the proposal for the restoration of the Royal Opera House.
 Conservation works lasted three years and the venue was completely restored and reopened to the public in October 2016.